DevNaga/devnaga.github.io/_posts/2020-06-04-TRNG-on-ATSAM3X8EA.markdown

 ```

 With this thing in mind, we can create a key generation program, and C++ 11 for abstraction with multiple types of the TRNGs.
-This may be too much in general, there could be only one if not many of these TRNG devices.
+This may be too much in general, there could be only one if not many of these TRNG devices for a particular board / device.

 Below program help describe the Key Generation demonstration with the help of TRNG in C++ 11.
 You would require an Arduino Due (or compatible board with ATSAM3XEA), a USB to micro USB cable and Arduino IDE to compile and re-flash.